usman2789/usman2789/README.md

 ## 🧭 About Me

-I'm a **Web Engineer with 2 years of experience** and a **GIS/Remote Sensing background**, studying at **NUST IGIS** (Institute of Geographical Information Systems, School of Civil & Environmental Engineering), Pakistan.
+I'm a **Web Engineer with 2 years of experience**, with a GIS/Remote Sensing background on the side.

-What drives me most isn't just building — it's **building community**.
-As the **AWS Student Builder Group Leader** at NUST, I focus on getting students into tech *early*.
-Too many students don't touch real projects, cloud tools, or open source until their 2nd year of university — I want to change that starting point.

-That belief is exactly why I'm building **TaleemKaSafar**.
+The one thing I care about most: **every student should be able to start their tech journey early** — not stumble into their first real project in 2nd year of university, and not miss the door entirely because they never had access to it.
+That belief shapes everything I build.

 <br/>

-## 🚀 What I'm Building — TaleemKaSafar
+## 🤝 Building Community

-**TaleemKaSafar** is an **AI-based learning platform** built to make quality education accessible to every student, regardless of background, city, or resources.

-I care deeply about EdTech because it sits at the intersection of the two things I love most: **technology and community impact**.
-Every feature I build is guided by one question — *does this help a student learn something they couldn't easily access before?*
+I'm an active member of the **AWS Student Builder Group community**, working toward AWS's broader mission of helping students start their tech careers earlier — including students who don't know where to begin, and those who never had access to formal schooling or a CS pathway at all.
+My focus is on running sessions, hackathons, and mentorship spaces that meet students at that starting line.

 <br/>

-## 🎯 Why I'm on This Path

-- 🌱 Helping students discover tech **early** — not waiting until their 2nd year of university to write their first line of real code
-- 🤝 Organizing hackathons, workshops, and cloud sessions through the **AWS Student Builder Group**
-- 📚 Building **TaleemKaSafar**, an AI-based platform to make learning accessible for all
-- 🛰️ Bridging **GIS/Remote Sensing** with modern web + AI tooling
-- 🎓 Currently applying to the **GitHub Campus Expert** program to scale community impact further
+## 🚀 Building TaleemKaSafar

+**TaleemKaSafar** is an **AI-based learning platform** built around the exact same mission — giving students, especially those with no early exposure to tech and no formal schooling behind them, a real place to start learning.

 <br/>